keplar-404/nextjs-multivendor-ecommerce/README.md

 # multi vendor E-commerce

-This is a multi vendor e-commerce website based on nextjs, express, firebase, mongodb
+This is a multi vendor e-commerce website based on nextjs, express, firebase, mongodb, tailwind css.

 ## Demo
+!!!
+This is not a responsive web site so visit this site form a larger screen like from desktop or tablet

 https://k-ecom-f.vercel.app/

 ## Authors

 - [@keplar-404](https://github.com/keplar-404)